U.S. seeks to drop criminal charges in 'London Whale' case

 1 Min Read

-NEW YORK (Reuters) - U.S. prosecutors on Friday said they plan to drop criminal charges against two former JPMorgan Chase & Co (JPM.N) derivatives traders over allegations they had a role in the "London Whale" trading scandal that caused $6.2 billion of losses.
+NEW YORK, July 21 (Reuters) - U.S. prosecutors on Friday said they plan to drop criminal charges against two former JPMorgan Chase & Co derivatives traders over allegations they had a role in the "London Whale" trading scandal that caused $6.2 billion of losses.

 In a court filing, prosecutors requested a judge's permission to dismiss charges against Javier Martin-Artajo and Julien Grout.